El Fandi: Professional life

 The biggest test of this year for El Fandi was fighting in Las Ventas in Madrid, where he had two bullfights.
-However, in his first afternoon in Madrid, El Fandi proved to the country that he was a revolutionary bullfighter.
-He triumphed in important bullrings like Valencia, San Sebastián, Pamplona, Bilbao, Málaga, Murcia, Algeciras, Alicante, Badajoz and La Linea de la Concepción.
-Later that year, in Granada, El Fandi experienced an incredible week of bullfighting.
-He triumphed three times, lived a memorable bullfight, and then pardoned the life of a bull named Cortesano because he had shown exceptional bravery.
-By the end of the year, he had competed in 74 bullfights and was known for his regularity in trophies.
-He also competed in America, Mexico, and parts of South America for the first time.
+He triumphed in important bullrings like Valencia, San Sebastián, Pamplona, Bilbao, Málaga, Murcia, Algeciras, Alicante, Badajoz, and La Linea de la Concepción.
+Later that year, in Granada, he pardoned the life of a bull named Cortesano because the bull had shown exceptional bravery.
+By the end of the year, he had competed in 74 bullfights.
+He also competed in the United States, Mexico, and parts of South America for the first time.